-The first strand of our model encompasses the subjects, skills and knowledge leading up to and included in The Early Years Foundation Stage Curriculum and the National Curriculum (2014), as assessed by NC level descriptors and P Scales.
+The first strand of our model encompasses the subjects, skills and knowledge leading up to and included in The Early Years Foundation Stage Curriculum and the National Curriculum (2014).
 This includes specialised content for our earliest learners.
 Research tells us that in order to engage with the curriculum and make progress, children (& adults) need to enjoy their learning and this is significantly enhanced by memorable or WOW ACTIVITIES.
 Themes have been selected as vehicles for curricular delivery which spark interest and excitement in the pupils.

 Here we focus on the development of the children's learning to learn skills and thinking skills: This area encompasses many of our focused Executive Functioning skills.
 Executive functions consist of a set skills that help the individual respond, organize and act on information.
 These skills enable us to moderate our behaviour, plan, organize, remember things, prioritize, pay attention and get started on tasks.
 They also help our children use information and experiences from the past to solve current problems.
-This house also includes the Key skills as identified in the “National Curriculum (2000).
+This house also includes the Key skills as identified in the 'National Curriculum' (2000).
 Due to the nature of our pupil’s development, the importance of these skills is heightened.
-Whilst the key skills of Literacy and Communication, Numeracy and ICT are delivered in specific and cross curricular modes, we have identified the key skills of “Problem solving & Independent Enquiry”, “Working with others” and “Reflecting on Learning” as being of equal importance and so linked each with specific themes in our curricular map to promote planned teaching & learning opportunities in these areas, which are particularly important to the long-term development of our pupils.
+Whilst the key skills of Literacy and Communication, Numeracy and ICT are delivered in specific and cross curricular modes, we have identified the key skills of Problem solving & Independent Enquiry, Working with others and Reflecting on Learning as being of equal importance.
+These are linked with specific themes in our curricular map to promote planned teaching & learning opportunities in these areas, which are particularly important to the long-term development of our pupils.